Summer Streets 2024 – The Manhattan Route Goes Underground!

 How To Automatically Open JPG Files in Adobe Photoshop Camera RAW

 Admit it – the Camera RAW interface is much more pleasant for editing photos than using a bunch of layers in Photoshop.
-This is why Lightroom is so popular among socially well-adjusted photographers (that is to say, event photographers).
+This is why Lightroom is so popular among event photographers.
 But sometimes you just need Photoshop, and sometimes you shot everything as JPG for whatever reason.
-In this instance, you’re better off using Adobe Camera RAW for editing your images.
+In this instance, you’re better off using Adobe Camera RAW for editing your JPG images.

 Continue reading “How To Automatically Open JPG Files in Adobe Photoshop Camera RAW”